thieunguyenhung/coin-wallet/README.md

 ## Features

 - REST Api for POST request with body
+- API Documentation with `spring-restdocs-restassured` and `com.epages:restdocs-api-spec-gradle-plugin`
-- Validating request body with spring-boot-starter-validation and custom ConstraintValidator
+- Validating request body with `spring-boot-starter-validation` and custom ConstraintValidator
 - Handle exception with ExceptionHandler for RestControllerAdvice
 - Configuring the persistence layer with JpaRepository
 - Integration tests for Controller and Repository